-Joseph Plumb Martin Trail is a 5 mile moderately trafficked loop trail located near King of Prussia, PA that offers scenic views and is good for all skill levels.
+Joseph Plumb Martin Trail is a 5 mile moderately trafficked loop trail located near King Of Prussia, Pennsylvania that offers scenic views and is good for all skill levels.
 The trail offers a number of activity options and is accessible from May until October.
 Horses are also able to use this trail.

 1400 North Outer Line Drive King of Prussia, PA 19406 Phone: Visitor Center 610-783-1099 Fax: 610-783-1053

 Good for exercise but not for nature sightings.
 Not too busy but little shade so it was very hot.
 Recommend bringing water for the full loop.